moulikpagarani/market-intelligence-nonprofit/README.md

 ## Moulik's Role

-Moulik is responsible for the data analytics and AI side of the project, including:
+Moulik is responsible for building the data intelligence layer of the project.

+This includes:

-- Finding public datasets
+- Finding public demographic and socioeconomic datasets
 - Cleaning and organizing data
-- Running statistical analysis
-- Creating charts and maps
-- Documenting the data pipeline
+- Creating a reproducible data pipeline
+- Analyzing community and market trends
+- Creating charts, maps, and visualizations
-- Supporting the final strategy report and project demo
+- Supporting AI-assisted outreach and strategy workflows
+- Connecting data findings to nonprofit marketing, financial planning, and community engagement decisions

 ## Folder Structure